Harounas/Metagenomics/README.md

-# this repo contains list scripts for LASV data bioinformatics analysis
+# This repo contains list scripts for LASV data bioinformatics analysis